 Leading corporations, along with more than 155 American cities, are transitioning to solar energy in addition to other forms of clean power.
 Architects, engineers, and contractors are now vested in the idea that net-zero buildings are achievable.
-The U.S. Energy Information Agency projects that solar installations (13.4 GWac of utility-scale solar power and 5.1 GWac of small solar power) will grow by 95% year-over-year from 2019 to 2020; thus, making it a more viable investment for commercial real estate developers.
+The U.S. Energy Information Agency (EIA) projects that solar installations in 2020 and 2021 (approximately 13 GWac of utility-scale solar power and 4 GWac of small solar power) will continue growing astronomically year-over-year; thus, making it a more viable investment for commercial real estate developers.

 With commercial and industrial office buildings consuming nearly 30% of the world’s energy, it’s hard not to overlook their impact on the environment, on the economy, and in society at large.
 However, environmental concerns are not the only reason why commercial real estate developers are shifting toward sustainable building solutions.
 Recent trends suggest that the market demand for sustainability becomes greater each year.
 Thus, investing in green initiatives can result in substantial financial rewards while playing a role in saving the planet.

 Going Green by Growing Green in Columbus, Ohio